h-Index Manipulation by Undoing Merges: Computational experiments

 ($\Leftarrow$) Assume that $(D,W,\merge,h,k)$~is a yes-instance and let $\unmerge$~be a solution.
 We construct a subgraph~$S=(V_S,E_S)$ of~$G$ that is a clique of size~$k$.
 Let $V_S:=\{v\in V(G)\mid R_v\in\merge\setminus\unmerge\}$ and $E_S:=\{\{v,w\}\in E(G)\mid \{v,w\}\subseteq V_S\}$, that is, $S=G[V_S]$.
 Obviously, $|V_S|\leq k$.
 It remains to show $|E_S|\geq{k\choose 2}$, which implies both that $|V_S|=k$ and that $S$~is a clique.
 To this end, observe that the only vertices with incoming citations in~$D$ are the vertices~$e_{\{v,w\}}$ for the edges~$\{v,w\}$ of~$G$.
 The only citations of a vertex~$e_{\{v,w\}}$ are from the parts~$R_v$ and~$R_w$ in~$\merge$.
 That is, with respect to the partition~$\merge$, each vertex~$e_{\{v,w\}}$ has two citations.
 Since the \hind{}~$h$ to reach is ${k\choose 2}$, at least ${k\choose 2}$~vertices $e_{\{v,w\}}$ have to receive ${k\choose 2}\geq 4$~citations, which is only possible by atomizing both~$R_v$ and~$R_w$.
 That is, for at least ${k\choose 2}$~vertices $e_{\{v,w\}}$, we have $\{R_v,R_w\}\subseteq\merge\setminus\unmerge$ and, thus, $v,w\subseteq V_S$ and $\{v,w\}\in E_S$.
 It follows that $|E_S|\geq{k\choose 2}$. \end{proof} The reduction given above easily yields the same hardness result for most other problem variants: a vertex~$e_{\{v,w\}}$ receives a sufficient number of citations only if~$R_v$ and~$R_w$ are atomized.
 Hence, even if we allow extractions or divisions on~$R_v$, it helps only if we extract or split off all articles in~$R_v$.
 The only difference is that the number of allowed operations is set to~$k\cdot (\lceil {k\choose 2}/2 -1)\rceil$ for these two problem variants.
 By the same argument, we obtain hardness for the conservative variants. \begin{corollary} For $\mu = \mcites$, \hindlE{}$(\mu)$, \hindkE{}$(\mu)$, \hindlS{}$(\mu)$, and~\hindkS{}$(\mu)$ are NP-hard and W[1]-hard when parameterized by $h+k+s$, where $s:=\max_{\mergelt \in \merge}|\mergelt|$, even if the citation graph is acyclic. \end{corollary}

-\section{COMPUTATIONAL EXPERIMENTS}
+\section{Computational experiments}

-To assess how much the \hind{} of a researcher can be manipulated by splitting articles, we performed computational experiments with data extracted from Google Scholar.
+To assess how much the \hind{} of a researcher can be manipulated by splitting articles in practice, we performed computational experiments with data extracted from Google Scholar.

-\paragraph{Description of the Data.} We use three data sets provided by van Bevern et al.~\cite{BKNSW16}.
-One data set consists of 22~selected authors of IJCAI'13.
+\paragraph{Description of the data.} We use three data sets collected by \citet{BKNSW16}.
+One data set consists of 22~selected authors of the conference IJCAI'13.
 The selection of these authors was biased to obtain profiles of authors in their early career.
-More precisely, the selected authors have a Google Scholar profile, an \hind{} between 8 and~20, between 100 and 1000 citations, and have been active between 5 and 10 years.
+More precisely, the selected authors have a Google Scholar profile, an \hind{} between 8 and~20, between 100 and 1000 citations, and have been active between 5 and 10 years when the data was collected.
+Below we refer to this dataset by \dsijcai.
 The other two data sets contain Google Scholar data of `AI's 10 to Watch', a list of young accomplished researchers in AI compiled by \textit{IEEE Intelligent Systems}.
-One data set contains five profiles from the 2011 edition, the other eight profiles from the 2013 edition of the list.
+One data set contains five profiles from the 2011 edition (\dsaia), the other eight profiles from the 2013 edition of the list (\dsaib).
+In comparison to \citet{BKNSW16} we removed one author from the \dsaib\ data set because the data were inconsistent.
+All data were gathered between November 2014 and January 2015.
+For an overview on the data, see \cref{tab:data-sets}.

+Due to difficulties in obtaining the data from Google Scholar, \citet{BKNSW16} did not gather the concrete set of citations for articles which are cited a large number of times.
+These were articles that will always be part of the articles counted in the \hind.
+They subsequently ignored these articles since it is never beneficial to merge them with other articles in order to increase the \hind.
+In our case, although such articles may be merged initially, they will also always be counted in the \hind\ and hence their concrete set of citations is not relevant for us as well.
+The information about whether such articles could be merged is indeed contained in the datasets.